wuciawe/wuciawe.github.io/_posts/2016-04-17-thoughts-on-seven-years.md

 the future of that time very blurry.
 If I was aggressive that time, maybe it would lead me to a better place or circumstance.

+And in the following summer, I decided to gain a driving licence which make me very funny.
+I refused to make it at a low price, but was determined to do it right after its price rose.
+It should be a good period.
+And I should act better.

 In the fifth year, I decided to learn something interesting myself.
 I spent a lot of time on studying abstraction and probability.
 At mean while, I used that to keep avoiding thinking of nonsense.
 What a mental midget.
+And it's also a pity that I failed to maintain a relationship with some wield person.
+To some extent, it could be viewed as mutual destruction.

 Then in the sixth year, I devoted most of my time to composing researching paper.
 That was a very dark period.
 The good thing is I had a chance to feel the fun part of life.
 It lighted me on a new way to